fairDataSociety/fairos-connect/README.md

 ## List Pods

-To create new folder inside your storage, import CreateNewFolder component and add state for response when directory has been created
+To get all pods from users account call upon this function.
+It returns array of pods associated with account

 `const [podName, setPod] = useState(null);`

-` <ListAllPods setPod={props.setPod} />`
+` <ListAllPods setPod={setPod} />`